jappelb/FHCC_AML_SOPs/README.md

 ### General Patient Characterization

-Patient history should include family history of malignancy, prior medical diagnosis (especially heart or lung disease, renal disease, and hepatobiliary disease).

-The patients physical activity level should be carefully scrutinized.

-A useful question is "are you able today to walk up a full flight of stairs unaided?"
-An affirmative answer makes significant lung disease unlikely.
+* family history of malignancy
+* prior medical diagnosis *especially*:
+  - heart disease
+  - lung disease
+  - renal disease
+  - hepatobiliary disease
+* ECOG performance status (**should be carefully scrutinized!**)
+  - 0 = No limitations, fully activty, capable of working *Note: patients with AML are rarely ECOG 0*.
+  - 1 = Slight limitations
+  - 2 = Incapable of more than light activity.
+Up and about \>50% of the day
+  - 3 = Capable of all self care, in a bed or chair \>50% of the day
+  - 4 = Assitance needed for self care
+  - 5 = Dead

 The number of first degree relatives should be documented - siblings, children, parents, and their vital status and general health should be noted, as a preliminary to consideration of future transplant. *The presence or absence of a caregiver is especially important to note.*